 These bottles of little black salty-tangy balls are a Kolkata thing.
 They're called Jaina Shipa Mandir, and apparently, they help you digest all the food you shouldn't have overeaten in the first place.
 But I eat them because they're lovely.

 Dacres Lane.
 Now this is a street in Kolkata that stands for decades of good food.
 They've been feeding office-goers for years, and are known for their Chicken Stew.
 And their Bengali-style Chilli Chicken and Chowmein.
 And their egg curry.
 Really, it's all good.

 Some of you're going: "Enough with the vegetable already.
 Where's the Biryani?"

 So what is it about Kolkata's biryani that makes everyone go a little bit mad?
 It's the saffrony rice layered with the tenderest meat and the softest, seasoned potatoes.
 It's the subtle smell of spices.
 It's something that no one can quite put a finger on.

 There are two contenders for the city's biryani-throne: Arsalan and Shiraz.
 I've tried both, and for me, there really is no competition at all.
 Shiraz wins by a mile.

 This is what I would have: chicken or mutton biryani, mutton chaap, mutton shammi tikka, firni.

-I love big vegetarian thalis, especially Rajasthani or Gujarati.
+If biryani is not your thing, here's big vegetarian meal worth trying: I love thalis, especially Rajasthani or Gujarati.
 We tried a new place this time called Khandani Rajdhani.
 They were very good.